Mount Koya (Koya-san), Wakayama Prefecture

 My tips for local activities

 How about exploring the amazing Mt.
-Koya and its historical places with a local guide.
-Check out this page > for more details.
+Koya and its historical sites with a local guide?
+Learn about the mountain's connection to the Shingon school of Buddhism.
+For more details check out this page >

 History

-In 816 Emperor Saga gave priest Kobo Daishi the permission to establish a temple complex at Koyasan.
-Kobo Daishi and his followers founded in this year a Shingon temple complex and religious retreat.
-During the year 826 started the construction of the Danjo-Garan temple complex.
+In 816 Emperor Saga (786 - 842) gave priest Kobo Daishi (774 - 835) permission to establish a monastery complex at Koyasan.
+Kobo Daishi and his followers founded in the same year a Shingon temple complex and religious retreat.
+During the year 826, the construction of the Danjo-Garan temple complex started.
 Kobo Daishi's successor Shinzen Daitoku finished the project.
 Toyotomi Hideyoshi (1536 - 1598, famous daimyo and general) established in 1593 the Kongobu-ji temple.
-In 2004 Koyasan was listed as an UNESCO World Heritage Site.
+Over the years many emperors, daimyos (feudal lords), politicians, monks, and normal citizens have visited this sacred place.
+In its heydays during the Edo period (1603 - 1868) more than 2000 temples could be found here.
+In 2004 Koyasan was listed as a UNESCO World Heritage Site.
+For over 1200 years now Koysan has been an active monastic training center for Esoteric Buddhism.

 Location